ComputerClassic/ComputerClassic/README.md

 ## Hi there 👋
-## Im the Classic Computer and im novice programmer!
+## Im the Classic Computer and im  programmer!